 They need at least a 10-gallon aquarium or tank, but bigger is always better because they like to move around a lot.
 If you put them in a too-small aquarium or tank, they will never reach their full size.
 Always select a tank with enough space for them and not too deep.
 Some people keep them in a 5-gallon tank.
 But it is not recommended.
 You need a bigger tank to keep this beautiful fish.

 Recommended Water Quality For Giant Betta

-if you need more advice about the care giant betta we have a separate guide.
+Water quality requirement : if you need more advice about the giant betta care we have a free guide.

 Giant Betta Constipation Solution

 Adult fish are susceptible to constipation.
 Which, if not properly handled, can lead to death.
 Live brine shrimp and live or frozen daphnia should be made a daily feeding scheme because both these foods serve as a mild laxative.

 Similarly, applying Indian almond leaves or leaf extract to the water of a giant betta fish is a good idea.
 The best treatment if the giant gets constipated is to starve the fish for a day or two.
 Also, it is common to add a little salt to the water.
 If the giant betta fish gets constipated feeding him the insides of a baked, green pea always helps make things move again.
 You should cut back on their feedings once they reach adult size.
 The best thing to do is monitor them continuously and care for them appropriately.

 They follow the normal sleeping pattern of fish, which you can read here.
 Also, they might sleep on rocks and plants in their tank.